openflighthpc/concertim-cluster-builder/docs/api.md

 * `cloud_env.project_domain_name` : `string` : Project domain name to use for connecting to the cloud environment's identification service.
 * `cluster` : `object` : Object defining configuration for the cluster.
 * `cluster.name` : `string` : The name of the cluster.
-* `cluster.type_id` : `string` : The identifier of the cluster type this cluster will be created from.
+* `cluster.cluster_type_id` : `string` : The identifier of the cluster type this cluster will be created from.
 * `cluster.parameters` : `object` : Object defining the parameters passed to the cluster creation mechanism.
-They keys should match the keys in the `parameters` section for the cluster type specified in `cluster.type_id`.
+They keys should match the keys in the `parameters` section for the cluster type specified in `cluster.cluster_type_id`.

 ### Request Example